Created by: CK-12/Adapted by Christine Miller

 - Pea plants were good choices for this research, largely because they have several visible characteristics that exist in two different forms.
 By controlling pollination, Mendel was able to cross pea plants with different forms of the traits.

 - In Mendel’s first set of experiments, he experimented with just one characteristic at a time.
-The results of this set of experiments led to Mendel’s first law of inheritance, called the .
+The results of this set of experiments led to Mendel’s first law of inheritance, called the law of segregation.
 This law states that there are two factors controlling a given characteristic, one of which dominates the other, and these factors separate and go to different gametes when a parent reproduces.

 - In Mendel’s second set of experiments, he experimented with two characteristics at a time.
-The results of this set of experiments led to Mendel’s second law of inheritance, called the .
+The results of this set of experiments led to Mendel’s second law of inheritance, called the law of independent assortment.
 This law states that the factors controlling different characteristics are inherited independently of each other.

 - Mendel’s work was largely ignored during his own lifetime.
 However, when other researchers arrived at the same laws in 1900, Mendel’s work was rediscovered, and he was given the credit he was due.
 He is now considered the father of genetics.